You can’t automate a process you haven’t encoded

 Self-funded.
 No vendor paid for this answer, and the model under test is the one that drafted the page; the findings and final claims were owner-validated against the recorded artifacts.

-The tabletop playbook is the cleaner story.
-The ignored spec is the more important finding.
-It was not hallucination, and it was not missing context: the requirements were in the paper, available to the worker, and still bypassed until each one became code that could refuse to proceed.
-A model inventing plausible artifacts is familiar.
-A model ignoring explicit process requirements it has in hand is the more durable production lesson.
-Still, the playbook incident deserves its telling: asked to build the playbook component, the model produced a governed artifact with detection logic, transforms, validators, and lifecycle stages, registered it as a draft, executed it, and passed it six for six.
+The second class is the familiar one, and it still deserves its telling.
+Where no documented pattern existed, the model originated one, plausibly and wrong.
+Asked to build the playbook component, it produced a governed artifact with detection logic, transforms, validators, and lifecycle stages, registered it as a draft, executed it, and passed it six for six.
 No migration of that class had ever been observed.
 The validators were inventions.
-The system was grading its own homework and the grades were excellent, until the owner asked the question with no answer: where is the migration this recipe came from?
+The system was grading its own homework, and the grades were excellent, right up until I asked the question with no answer: where is the migration this recipe came from?
+The baseline told the same story.
+A byte-identical comparison passed twelve routes for twelve while the new origin served eighteen references identifying itself as the old domain.
+Content preserved, namespace orphaned.
+Nothing in the system could see the defect, because the rules encoding correctness were written by the same author who held the misunderstanding.

 Where each layer belongs